Maurice Moynihan: Influence and legacy

-He is acknowledged to have played a "central, constructive role in the coordination of government policy generally", and "his contribution to the development of the State was significant and enduring... matched only by his modesty and courteous manner" in the early formative years of the newly independent Irish Free State and later Republic of Ireland.
+He is acknowledged to have played a "central, constructive role in the coordination of government policy generally", and "his contribution to the development of the State was significant and enduring... matched only by his modesty and courteous manner" in the early formative years of the newly independent Irish Free State and later Ireland.

 Honours and tributes

 He was conferred with an honorary Doctorate in Economic Science by the National University of Ireland in 1955, and was invested as a Knight Commander of the Papal Order of St. Gregory the Great in 1959.

 On his death, he was acknowledged by Mary McAleese, the president of Ireland, as having served his country "with great distinction and integrity, employing the finest qualities in the public service".
 He was also described as a "most independent civil servant, respected by politicians and civil servants alike", by Professor Patrick Lynch, prominent economist and former Assistant Secretary of the Government.
 J.J.
-Lee, professor of history in Cork, described him as one of the greatest public servants who ever served the State" and "a man in whom the institutions of the State found an absolutely trustworthy protector".
+Lee, professor of history in Cork, described him as "one of the greatest public servants who ever served the State" and "a man in whom the institutions of the State found an absolutely trustworthy protector".
 He was "imbued with a profound sense of loyalty and commitment to public service".
 Echoing Professor Lee, he was considered in the view of the Irish Times "one of the greatest civil servants in the State."